renesas-rz/rzg_hmi_sdk/docs/docs/index.md

 * Easy-to-Use

-    The HMI SDK provides a quick and easy development environment, lowering the barrier to entry for beginners to Linux to use a Linux MPU.
+    The HMI SDK provides a quick and easy development environment, making it easier for Linux beginners to start using a Linux MPU.

 * Free of Charge